 Guatemala Hope has a Health Committee here in Canada who make recommendations to the Board of Directors regarding health issues.
-They liaise with the village committee to keep communications open and initiate projects related to health.
-When we visited El Triunfo at the beginning of our work, we recognized the need for health initiatives.
+They liaise with village committees to keep communications open and initiate projects related to health.
+When we visited El Triunfo in 2001 at the beginning of our work, Canadians and Guatemalans alike recognized the need for health initiatives.
 Most villagers were malnourished and suffering from various illnesses and infections.
 To assist in the improvement health and well being of the people we serve the following initiatives have been undertaken.

 The days are long, hot, and very intense but the joy of bringing hope to the families through improved health fills the hearts of our missionaries.

-Many illnesses were related to the contaminated water supply.
+Many illnesses are related to the contaminated water supply.
 Shallow wells provided the water to each home.
 Parasites and water born diseases are prevalent.

-Guatemala Hope assisted the community in completing a clean water project that has a water tower, water lines to each home and a faucet at each property.
+Guatemala Hope assisted El Triunfo in completing a clean water project that has a water tower, water lines to each home and a faucet at each property.
 Each home now has access to clean water.
-To reinforce the proper use of clean water, health education included hand washing, nutrition, dental hygiene, hydration, heat stroke, and Parasite prevention is being provided repeatedly for children and adults.
+To reinforce the proper use of clean water, health education has included hand washing, nutrition, dental hygiene, hydration, and Parasite prevention for children and adults.
 In Triunfo, we struggle with ocean salt water and poor electrical supply damaging the tower and affecting supply (See Community Development / Potable Water Projects).
 Today, all neighbouring villages still draw up water from a well.

-We established a local committee and provide funding to them so they can assist patients in our absence.
+We established 2 local Health Committees and provide funding to them so they can assist patients in our absence.
 This money can help with the costs for tests, travel to doctor offices and hospitals, operations, and medication.
-The local health committees meet regularly.
 Anyone who has a health problem and cannot afford to seek treatment or pay for treatment can apply for assistance.
 The committee assesses the situation, including the ability of the patient to contribute to the treatment.
 They help by arranging travel for those who have no vehicle, actually accompanying them for visits to a local hospital or clinic, providing funds to assist as needed, and follow up afterward.
 This gives the people hope for improved health and the security they need for travel in a dangerous country.
-They have kept very strict records, and are responsible and accountable to their community and to us.
-The members of this committee are thrilled to be able to help their neighbors and friends in this way.
+They kept excellent records, and are responsible and accountable to their community and to Guatemala Hope.
+The members of this committee are happy to be able to help their neighbors and friends in this way.

 When we began working in Triunfo, the three local midwives asked us to bring them scales to weigh the babies.
 As little as this is- three fish scales from our local department store---it has given them the ability to monitor infant weights and delight the parents with the information that their newborns are healthy.
 We also provided alcohol, gauze, linens, umbilical cord ties, gloves, hand sanitizer and donated baby blankets.
 Unfortunately, as our midwives have gotten older and the government has mandated that all first babies must be born in the hospital, there is only 1 midwife still active in the area.

 We established a rapport with the St. Hermano Pedro Hospital in Antiqua.
 This hospital cares for the poor and only charges the patients what they can afford to pay.
 A social assessment is done prior to any treatment being done.
 Often the care is done at no charge.
 Surgeries are performed by teams from all over the world who come to serve the poor so the surgery is at no cost.
 The patients may have to pay fees for Lab tests and then for medication- according to their means.

-Guatemala Hope made contact with the University of San Carlos in Guatemala City and have an agreement to work together to provide medical care in El Triunfo.
+Guatemala Hope is in contact with the University of San Carlos in Guatemala City and hope to work with them once our clinic is finished.
 The senior medical students are required to spend 6 months providing medical care to the people of Guatemala.
-They need places to be assigned to and a sponsor to provide a small stipend and the equipment.
-They do require a building that is dedicated to the medical clinic, and can be in combination with a dental clinic.
-The dental department has a similar program.
+They need facilities to be assigned to and a sponsor to provide a small stipend and the equipment.
+They do require a building that is dedicated as a medical clinic, and can be in combination with a dental clinic.
+The Univeristy's dental department has a similar program.